 David is also involved with the Marine Animal Response Society (MARS), a charitable organization dedicated to marine mammal conservation in the Maritimes through rescue, education and research.

-Other interests and activities include: diving (SCUBA), cycling, traditional archery, gardening.
+Other interests and activities include: diving (SCUBA), cycling, horses and riding, traditional archery, gardening.

 - 2012 Queen Elizabeth II Diamond Jubilee Medal